polybar/polybar-scripts/polybar-scripts/hint-chess/README.md

 # Script: hint-chess

-{ A short description of what your script does.
-Perhaps a few words about the dependencies and requirements, if necessary }
+A small script that indicates whether you need to move.
+You obviously need a Chess.com account.

 ## Module